Open Data Hub logo

 Viewing bias metrics for a model

-After you configure your model for bias monitoring, you can use the Open Data Hub dashboard to view and update the metrics that you configured.
+After you create bias monitoring metrics, you can use the Open Data Hub dashboard to view and update the metrics that you configured.

 Prerequisite